eginwong/course-notes/philosophy/how-will-you-measure-your-life.md

 @reread
 @dlc

-- The chocie and successful pursuit of a profession is but one tool for achieving your purpose.
+- The choice and successful pursuit of a profession is but one tool for achieving your purpose.
 But without a purpose, life can become hollow.
 - You have to design them into your family's culture
 - You've got to define for yourself what you stand for and draw the line in a safe place.